Vision Impairment Digital Accessibility Guide For Web/App Designers

 Provide Alt-Text

 It’s been said a million times.
 It seems like adding alt-text is the number one accessibility suggestion.
 It’s impossible to escape.
-But, yes, it really is that important!
+But yes, it really is that important!

-Bad example of alt-text: Cat in a bag.
-A better example of alt-text: Tabby cat in a blue rucksack.
+- A better example of alt-text: Tabby cat in a blue rucksack.

 Important Information First